-As a top Centerpin fishing guide I have used more Centerpin rods and reels than I can remember and I have taught thousands of anglers how to fish so all my recommendation are based on what I have used and learned over 30 years of fishing with Centerpin rods and reels.
+As a Centerpin fishing guide, I have used more Centerpin rods and reels than most anglers, so all my recommendations are based on what I have used and what I have learned over 30 years of fishing with Centerpin rods and reels.

 Packaged Centerpin Combo